zheksoon/onek/README.md

 ### Actions and transactions

-**Actions** automatically batch updates to observable values, and also make access to observable getters untracked - so if your action is called inside a component's render function or inside a reaction it won't make it re-render on accessed values change.
+**Actions** automatically batch updates to observable values, and also make access to observable getters untracked - so if your action is called inside a component's render function or a reaction it won't make it re-render on accessed values change.

-**Important note**: by default all changes to `observable` values are batched until the end of the current microtask.
-In order to run reactions synchronously on transaction end, please read the [Changing reaction scheduler](#reaction-scheduler) section.
+**Important note**: by default, all changes to `observable` values are batched until the end of the current microtask.
+To run reactions synchronously on the transaction end, please read the [Changing reaction scheduler](#reaction-scheduler) section.

 ```js